LeilaMoussa/problem-solving/README.md

 8- LRU.py: LRU cache implementation.
 I may add another with one DS instead of 2: OrderedDict.

 9- number_pad.py: Real interview question.
-Given a pad like those found on old cell phones, and given a sequence of digits presses, return all possible words that could have been typed.
+Given a pad like those found on old cell phones, and given a sequence of digits presses (without number of consecutive presses of same digit), return all possible words that could have been typed.

 10- interleave.py: just interleave two strings.